PennLINC/xcp_d/docs/workflows.rst

 In this mode, XCP-D will generate DCAN-preferred outputs, such as the executive summary and the DCAN QC file.

+Denoised BOLD data, including dense time series and parcellated time series, will be interpolated.
+Correlation matrices will be created from the censored data, however.

 Required Parameters
 -------------------